 Moxibustion (or moxa) is a therapeutic method of classical Chinese medicine that involves the application of heat to stimulate acupuncture or other points on the body.
 As both techniques are complementary to one another and rooted in the same medical tradition, acupuncture and moxibustion are often combined.
 In many cases, moxa can significantly enhance the effects of acupuncture treatment.

 At Acupuncture West London, we offer moxibustion therapy as part of any acupuncture treatment when it is appropriate to do so and at no extra cost.
-Alternatively, we also offer moxibustion therapy as a stand-alone therapy for turning breech presentation in pregnancy.
+Additionally, we offer moxibustion therapy as a stand-alone therapy for turning breech presentation in pregnancy.
 Read more about this treatment by clicking here.

 Traditionally, moxibustion involves the burning of Chinese mugwort – a small, spongy herb – at specific points on the body.
 Due to its warming nature, it has a stimulating effect on the body, helps to build energy levels and further enhances the vitalising effects of acupuncture.

 With Traditional moxa being strongly aromatic and pungent by nature, at Acupuncture West London, we use the highest quality smokeless moxa for your comfort and well-being.

 Moxibustion is frequently used in the treatment of the following conditions: